 Commissioning |

-The end user / OEM is responsible for verification and validation of correct cabling and assignment of network addresses.
-The safety manual shall address how this can be accomplished.
+Either the end user or the OEM, or both, are responsible for verification and validation of correct cabling and assignment of network addresses.
+The safety manual shall address how this can be accomplished. |

 |